-- where they are going
+- where they’re going

-- who will be looking after them
+- who’ll be looking after them

-- where and when they will be sleeping.
+- where and when they’ll be sleeping.

-Maintaining your child’s sleep routine
+Maintaining your child’s sleep routine away from home

-If your toddler or preschooler has something special like a teddy, rug or favourite pair of pyjamas, it might also help to pack these for overnight stays.
+If your toddler or preschooler has something special like a teddy, blanket or favourite pair of pyjamas, it might also help to pack these for overnight stays.

 away from home.